Zoegp/zoegp.github.io/leafbyte-faqs.md

 - *Background Removal:* The background is removed by [thresholding](https://en.wikipedia.org/wiki/Thresholding_(image_processing)), where any pixels lighter than a cutoff level are removed.
 The cutoff level is automatically determined by [Otsu's method](https://en.wikipedia.org/wiki/Otsu%27s_method), which looks at a histogram of pixel brightnesses and finds the brightness level that most clearly separates the histogram into two distinct sections.
 The user can adjust this cutoff if needed.
 - *Scale Identification:* The various objects in the image are found with [connected-components labeling](https://en.wikipedia.org/wiki/Connected-component_labeling), which identifies blobs of contiguous pixels.
 LeafByte assumes that the leaf is the largest object and the four dots of the scale are the next largest objects.
 The user can adjust the identification if needed.
-- *Results:* Any skew from the angle the photo was taken at is corrected for by using [planar homography](https://en.wikipedia.org/wiki/Homography_(computer_vision)) to adjust the image so that the scale marks make a square.
+- *Results:* Skew from the angle the photo was taken at is corrected for by using [planar homography](https://en.wikipedia.org/wiki/Homography_(computer_vision)) to adjust the image so that the scale marks make a square.
 Then [connected-components labeling](https://en.wikipedia.org/wiki/Connected-component_labeling) is used again to find the holes in the leaf and pixels are counted.

 ##### When I draw in the app, how does that affect the measurements?
 Any areas enclosed by your drawings will be shaded in and counted as consumed leaf area (unless there's no path from the leaf to the enclosure; for example, a circle in open space).
 The lines you draw do not affect calculations in the places they overlap the leaf.
 In places where the drawn lines do not overlap the leaf, they will be counted as consumed area (unless there's no path from the leaf to the lines).
 In other words, drawing over an entire area is equivalent to just enclosing that area.

-##### Why do you use 4 dots instead of a line for a scale?
+##### Why do you use 4 dots instead of a line or ruler for a scale?
 Early iterations of LeafByte did use a single line as the scale.
 However, testing determined that photographing the leaf at even a seemgly reasonable angle could result in up to 40% distortion of the leaf’s absolute area.
 Having 4 dots in a square allows LeafByte to correct for most of the distortion from photographing at an angle.
 Now, taking the picture at even a 30 degree angle generally only leads to a 1-4% distortion of the leaf’s absolute area (due to the image capturing more shadow when at an angle).

 ##### I forgot to change the scale in the settings, so my data was anlyzed with the wrong scale!
 Can I fix my data without reanalyzing each leaf?
 Simply use the following equation to fix your data: correctData = wrongData * rightScale^2 / wrongScale^2.

 # Contact and Logistics